Samratkashipathi/samrat.github.io/blogs/Cases_when_YAML_will_not_work_if_not_properly_declared.md

+# [26-05-2021] - Cases when YAML will not work if not properly declared

 ## Wrong Interpretation

 - There are some cases where yaml will not work and can be hard to debug the error